-FTC has made educating the public on internet and broadband and the need for it a priority during the past several years.
+FTC has made educating the public on broadband and the need for it a priority over the past several years.
 One discovery made was that people of all socio-economic levels did not understand the increased need for bandwidth, its power and what speed they required for a positive experience.
 In fact, even professionals, when asked during presentations what speed they had, seldom knew the answer.

-To help the public better understand, FTC embarked on a bit of a mission, culminating in an extensive video to be used on its all-local TV station.
-The same video was broken up into segments for use on its website, ftc.net.
-This production served to show the growing need for more bandwidth in today's society.
+With the need to help the public better understand, FTC embarked on a bit of a mission, culminating in a video to be used on its all-local TV station.
+The same video was broken up into segments for use on its website.

-Further, computers were donated to community centers to teach residents, particularly senior citizens, about the internet and how they can use it to improve their quality of life.
-From ordering their groceries online to meeting with their doctors in video chats to even keeping up with their grandchildren on social media, broadband could change their lives.
+Further, computers were donated to community centers to teach residents, particularly senior citizens, about the internet and how they could use it to improve their quality of life.
+From ordering their groceries online to meeting with their doctors on video chats to even keeping up with family on social media, broadband could change their lives.